Skip to main content

 tcb ai

-On first launch, the configuration wizard will guide you through:
+On first startup, the configuration wizard will guide you through:

 • Select AI tool

-After completing the configuration, you can immediately start using AI tools for assisted development.
-You can later run tcb ai --setup to switch tools and models.
+After completing the setup, you can start using AI tools for assisted development.
+Subsequently, you can run tcb ai --setup to switch tools and models.

 tcb ai